samthor/fast-text-encoding/README.md

 // buffer is now a Uint8Array of [84, 117, 114, 110, ...]
 ```

+However, note that `Buffer.from('Turn me into UTF-8!')` is Node's native version of the text encoding functionality.
+You can probably massage [`Buffer`](https://nodejs.org/api/buffer.html) into acting like `TextEncoder` and `TextDecoder`.

 # Supports

 Built for IE11, Edge and Node environments.